bluebirz/bluebirz.github.io/_drafts/tf-doc.md

 We can insert the doc into the README file by 2 steps.

 1. add this comment block into the file.
+This block marks the place `terraform-docs` can insert the generated doc into.

     {: file='README.md' }